 Except that time wasn’t exactly free—far from it.
 I barely hopped onto the computer after my son was born, much less felt alert and awake enough to recruit clients and do the work.

 So whenever someone asks whether they should work during maternity leave, I tend to recommend not doing so.
-From my experience and talking with other parents, maternity leave is your time to rest, bond with the baby, and adjust to the new lifestyle you now have.
+From my experience and talking with other parents, maternity leave is your time to rest, bond with the baby, and adjust to motherhood.

 That said, I’m sure it’s still possible to earn a little here and there, particularly if you keep your projects small and stress-free.
 For instance, you might be able to sell baby gear you’re not using on eBay or Craigslist.